Explore BU MET gastronomy and food studies graduate courses. Click on any course title below to expand the course description.

 MET ML 625 Wild and Foraged Foods

 Humans have been foraging for food since prehistoric times, but the recent interest in wild and foraged foods raises interesting issues about our connection to nature amid the panorama of industrially oriented food systems.
-From political economy to Traditional Ecological Knowledge (TEK), this course explores how we interact with, perceive, and know our world through the procurement of food.
-Students take part in foraging activities and hands-on culinary labs in order to engage the senses in thinking about the connections between humans, food, and the environment. [ 4 cr. ]
+From the political economy to Traditional Ecological Knowledge (TEK), this course explores how we interact with, perceive, and know our world through the procurement of food.
+Students take part in foraging activities and hands-on culinary labs to engage the senses and reflect on the connections between humans, food, and the environment. [ 4 cr. ]

 MET ML 626 Food Waste: Scope, Scale, & Signals for Sustainable Change

-MET ML 629 Culture and Cuisine of the African Diaspora
+MET ML 629 Culture and Cuisine: The African Diaspora

 The foodways of the people displaced from the African continent are interwoven with many societies, cultures, and cuisines across the globe.
 In this course, we will study five geographic regions of Africa; north, central, east, west and south.
 The list of the countries that encompass each region will follow.
 Cookbooks, maps, songs, poems, and even some folklore will be used as texts to analyze and add context to the history of the people of the diaspora.
 This course will have real, and courageous, and respectful conversations including race and power and how those two elements are embedded into the food systems in North America, Central America, South America, the Caribbean and Europe.
 We will trace ingredients that came with the enslaved people and track their integration into cuisines and cultures (agriculture, pop culture, aquaculture etc.) as a collective group and then independently as a capstone course project. [ 4 cr. ]